open-sauced/maintainer-intro-course/your-team.md

 - Marketing Team
 - Core Team

+### Assembling Your A-Team: Adding New Members

+Now that you understand a little but about teams, let's look at how to identify new members for your team.

+**Recognizing the Need:** Just like a superhero team expands to face escalating threats, your project might reach a point where additional team members are needed.
+This could be when the workload starts to overwhelm you if you're a solo maintainer or your existing team, or when taking on complex challenges requires specialized expertise.
+Identifying these challenging points is important for ensuring your project's continued momentum.

+**Scouting for Superpowers:** Your search for new teammates should be deliberate and thoughtful.
+Look for contributors who have consistently showed their commitment and skills through active involvement in your project.
+Their contributions to issues, pull requests, and community discussions can help you to determine if they understand the project and your vision.
+Having enthusiasm, a collaborative spirit, and alignment with your project's goals are other things to consider.
+Open source projects thrive on passion and shared purpose.

+**Inviting Your Team:** Once you've identified potential team members, extend a formal invitation.
+This public acknowledgment of their contributions not only shows your appreciation but also serves as an inspiration to other community members.
+Platforms like GitHub offer streamlined mechanisms for adding team members, making it a seamless process to officially welcome your new team members.

 ### Granting Team Permissions
 Each team should have a specific set of permissions that allow them to do what they need to for the team to be successful.
 Here are some common permissions that teams might need: